Level 3 - Engineering Technician

-The student will go through the planning, studying and organising phase linking to the production of a MWBP which is designed around the indicative content of the 3 modules mentioned above where students can demonstrate the use of scientific principles.
+The student will go through the planning, studying and organising phase linking to the creating a Major WBP designed around the indicative content of the 3 modules mentioned above where students can demonstrate the use of scientific principles.

 Students will choose from a combination of indicative content taken from the Metallurgical Science 1 & 2 and the Research and Independent Study Modules.

-The planning, studying and organising will be undertaken within 4 weeks to create a MWBP format, with the MWBP taking an additional 9 weeks to complete.
+The planning, studying and organising will be undertaken within 4 weeks to create a MWBP format, with the Major WBP taking an additional 9 weeks to complete.
 The student will use their workplace to apply the subject knowledge and application skills.